n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 ## Editor UI settings

-The [Editor UI](/editor-ui/){:target="_blank"} represents the web interface where you build [workflows](/workflows/workflows/){:target="_blank"}.
+The [Editor UI](/editor-ui/){:target="_blank" .external} represents the web interface where you build [workflows](/workflows/workflows/){:target="_blank" .external}.
 Think of it as a canvas on which the artist in you designs automations.
 From the Editor UI you can access all your workflows and credentials, as well as support pages.

 ### Left-side panel